 Disclaimer: These strategies are not recommended if you need to do a comprehensive search of the literature for patient care.

-• You can also apply this limiter by including it in one of your search blanks: type in SB Nursing .
+You can apply this limiter by including it in one of your search blanks: type in SB Nursing .

 Each of the above methods retrieves different results, so to give yourself a larger single set of results, combine the results from all of these search strategies using OR.